 Nominated for the Diagram Prize for Oddest Book Title

-The first book to ever focus on medieval women pilgrims--in history, in literature, and in art.
+The first scholarly book ever to focus on medieval women pilgrims--in history, in literature, and in art.

 "This is an exhaustively researched and necessary study in the wider field of pilgrimage, providing new insights into the place of women pilgrims in medieval society."